Timo Eder: 2024

 At the German Championships, Eder placed third in the all-around behind Lukas Dauser and Andreas Toba.
 At the Olympic trial Eder placed first in the all-around.
 As a result, he was selected to compete at the 2024 Olympic Games alongside Dauser, Toba, Nils Dunkel, and Pascal Brendel.
 At the Olympic Games Germany finished eleventh as a team during qualifications.

 2025

 Eder competed at the DTB Pokal Team Challenge where he helped Germany place sixth; individually he placed fifth on floor exercise.
 Additionally he competed in the Mixed Cup portion of the competition as well where he helped Germany place second.
 At the Varna World Challenge Cup he placed seventh on floor exercise.

 In late May Eder competed at the 2025 European Championships where he helped the German team finish fourth.
 He qualified to the all-around and parallel bars finals as well as the inaugural mixed team event alongside Karina Schönmaier.
 During the mixed team final he and Schönmaier finished first, besting the British pair of Jake Jarman and Ruby Evans.
 During the all-around final Eder finished thirteenth and during event finals he won bronze on parallel bars behind compatriot Nils Dunkel and Ian Raubal of Switzerland.

+At the 2025 World Championships, Eder placed nineteenth in the all-around.

+2026

+Eder competed at the World Challenge Cups in Varna and Koper; he won silver on horizontal bar at each and additionally won silver on floor exercise in Koper.